pmean/build-website/text/05/GroupSequential-05.md

 The [seqmon library created by David A.
 Schoenfeld](http://cran.r-project.org/src/contrib/Descriptions/seqmon.html)
 has a seqmon function that uses the algorithm by Amitage, McPherson and Rowe.
-An example they cite shows boundaries using the O\'Brien Fleming approach.
+An example they cite shows boundaries using the O'Brien Fleming approach.

 I will try to document some of the details of these algorithms and test